 The exact number of Liberty Bell replicas is cause for much confusion and debate.
-I’ve always worked with 55.
+Until now, I thought there were 55.
 That’s the number I got from the fine folks at the Liberty Bell Museum in Allentown, PA.
 They have some dedicated folks who really know their history, along with replica #4, which I had the pleasure of ringing.

-Articles and reports on the replicas list anywhere from 49 to 55.
+Contemporary articles and reports on the replicas put the number anywhere from 49 to 55.
 The bells themselves don’t help the matter much, as even the accompanying plaques list different totals.

 The first 49

 In 1950, the Treasury sought a foundry to cast full-size, functional Liberty Bell replicas that would tour each state and the District of Columbia as promotional tools to help sell $650 million worth of savings bonds.
 Bell total: 49.

 Following an inside tip that Alaska and Hawaii might soon join the union, the Treasury upped the order to 53 to include the territories of Hawaii, Alaska, Puerto Rico and The U.S. Virgin Islands.